 Bear Safety Tips

-Bear Safety Tips (Printable version of this page, pdf, 22kb)
+Bear Safety Tips (Printable pdf, 22kb)

 Black bears by nature tend to be wary of people.
 However, if you encounter a black bear in your neighborhood or outdoors while hiking or camping, follow these common-sense safety tips.

 - Remain calm if you encounter a bear.
 Do not run from it.

 - Make the bear aware of your presence by speaking in an assertive voice, singing, clapping your hands, or making other noises.

 - Make sure the bear has an escape route.

 - If a bear enters your home, provide it with an escape route by propping all doors open.

 - Avoid direct eye contact, which may be perceived by a bear as a challenge.
 Never run from a bear.
 Instead, slowly back away.

 - To scare the bear away, make loud noises by yelling, banging pots and pans or using an airhorn.
 Make yourself look as big as possible by waving your arms.
 If you are with someone else, stand close together with your arms raised above your head.

 - The bear may utter a series of huffs, make popping jaw sounds by snapping its jaws and swat the ground.
 These are warning signs that you are too close.
 Slowly back away, avoid direct eye contact and do not run.